zliel/lingua-tile/README.md

 - **Themed Interface:** Switch between light and dark modes to suit your preference.
 - **Diverse Lesson Types:**
-  - **Grammar Lessons:** In-depth lessons with markdown-formatted content.
+  - **Grammar:** In-depth lessons with markdown-formatted content.
-  - **Flashcard Lessons:** Study with flashcards that can be flipped to show the translation.
+  - **Flashcard:** Study with flashcards that can be flipped to show the translation.
-  - **Practice Lessons:** Test your knowledge by translating sentences.
+  - **Practice:** Test your knowledge by translating sentences.
 - **Lesson Tracking & Review:** Logged-in users can mark lessons as complete and get personalized review schedules using the FSRS spaced-repetition algorithm.
 - **Translation Tool:** A utility to get instant translations between English and Japanese.
-- **Admin Dashboard:** For administrators, there are dedicated tables to manage:
+- **Admin Dashboard:** For administrators, there are dedicated tools to manage:
   - Users
   - Flashcards
   - Lessons